ESPboy-edu/ESPboy_FirstTest/README.md

-This source is part of ESPboy.edu project by RomanS for first test of ESPboy device after assembling.
+This source is part of ESPboy.edu project by RomanS for first test of ESPboy device after assembling:

-You can test
 - Power on
-- Uploadung the firmware
+- Uploadung this firmware
 - All 8 buttons
 - Display OLED/TFT
 - RGB led